moliver28/research-handbook/content/handbook/engineering/architecture/design-documents/ci_job_token/_index.md

 ### Goals

-~This proposal aims to decouple the access of the `CI_JOB_TOKEN` from a specific user, assigning it instead to an entity with more limited access.~

 This proposal seeks to limit the scope of access granted to the `CI_JOB_TOKEN` by introducing a mechanism to define the minimum necessary permissions for the token.

-- ~We want to decouple the `CI_JOB_TOKEN` from the user who triggered the pipeline.~
 - The `CI_JOB_TOKEN` should be ephemeral and grant minimal access.
 - Configuration of permissions should be straightforward for Pipeline authors.
 - Permissions should be customizable for each CI pipeline.